11 Margaret’s Backstory Part 3: Anne Ryan’s Parting Gift – 13 September 2024

 was horrified at what I told him.
 King

-methods of killing any insect pests that try to eat them.
+effective methods of killing any things that try to eat them.
 Bill knew 2 carpenters who had developed

 similar symptoms to me who had also nearly died when they worked with native